Batman Beyond: Return of the Joker (video game): Plot

 It is the middle of the 21st century, 20 years since Batman was publicly last seen in Gotham City.
 The metropolitan area's research and development lab, named Air & Space, is taken over by a gang of self-described "Jokerz", which Terry McGinnis, the new Batman replacing the retired Bruce Wayne, is alerted to via an emergency signal.
 Batman gets to the lab and finds Benjamin Knox and one of the Jokerz; Benjamin instructs the gang member to handle the console while he fights Batman.
 The member screws it up, and all of the gang members leave with only the memory board.
 Terry reveals this is the third time a stealing of high-tech equipment has occurred, making Bruce suspect a group named the Jokerz are responsible.

 It is then revealed the Joker has been revived and is leading the group.
 After his cronies' efforts produce nothing more than stealing a single memory board, he hatches a plan to distract the guards of Wayne Enterprises while the thieves steal equipment from the building.
 The robbery occurs as Bruce publicly announces returning to leadership of the corporation, and involves the Joker taking the former superhero hostage.
-Commissioner Barbara Gordon informs Terry that while all the guards are safe, Bruce is in the Joker's clutches.
+Commissioner Barbara Gordon informs Terry that while all the guests are safe, Bruce is in the Joker's clutches.
 With the property under Joker's control, his minions disable the security system.
 Terry, as Batman, gets to the top of the building and meets the Joker in person for the first time before fighting with Woof the Hyena-Man.
 Meanwhile, Chucko obtains a component needed for Joker's plan, Joker frees Bruce, and all the Jokerz escape.